High and Dry: Drought and Wildfire in the West

 Tour Coordinator: Nnenia Campbell, University of Colorado Natural Hazards Center

 Nnenia Campbell is a research associate at the Natural Hazards Center.
-She holds bachelor's and a master's degree in sociology from the University of Central Florida, and a PhD in sociology from the University of Colorado Boulder.
+She holds bachelor's and master's degrees in sociology from the University of Central Florida, and a Ph.D. in sociology from the University of Colorado Boulder.
 Her research interests center on the social elements of disasters; particularly social capital, advanced age, and the intersection of vulnerability and resilience.
-She also has experience with program evaluation and is trained in culturally responsive evaluation practice.
+She is a program evaluator trained in culturally responsive evaluation practice, and is former program chair of the American Evaluation Association's Disaster and Emergency Management Evaluation Topical Interest Group.

 Questions about the Tour should be directed to Nnenia Campbell at Nnenia.Campbell@colorado.edu.